Red harvester ant: Interference competition in foraging

-Interspecies competition exists between harvester ant populations, presenting challenges to successful foraging.
+Interspecific competition exists between harvester ant populations, presenting challenges to successful foraging.
 One example of this is the competition for access to seed resources between the Novomessor cockerelli and Pogonomyrmex barbatus species of harvester ants.
 Novomessor cockerelli ants engage in interference competition against Pogonomyrmex barbatus colonies by "plugging" entrances to the nest with sand and small rocks.
 This delays activity of P. barbatus for one to three hours, shifting the onset of foraging until later in the day when the temperature is substantially higher.
 This reduces productivity in two ways; firstly, the ants are delayed and consequently have less time to forage; secondly, high soil temperatures prematurely drive harvest ants back into their nests, shortening the range of possible foraging.
 Research indicated that the affected P. barbatus populations did not take efforts to compensate for the interference in their activities, such as by inducing higher rates of foraging.
 As such, nest plugging by rival species impedes the overall productivity of worker ants in the species Pogonomyrmex barbatus.